How to solve dog training problems as they arise

 Dog won’t come back to you

 In hunting, this can show up in a couple ways.
-Your dog may go out for the retrieve but then decide not to pick it up, or he or she may pick it up and decide not to bring it back to you.
-In either case, there were likely previous signs that your dog was moving in this direction.
+Your dog may go out for the retrieve but then decide not to pick the item or bird up, or he or she may pick it up and decide not to bring it back to you.
+In either case, there were most likely previous signs that your dog was moving in this direction.
 Probably multiple signs over many months.

 A hunting dog that won’t come back to you often starts exhibiting small signs that the training is failing.
 Things like: